 We previously discussed trademarks in general and how they are used by businesses to distinguish their brand of product or service.
-In this post, we will discuss the trademark clearance process, and the trademark registration process with the US Patent and Trademark Office.
+In this post, we will discuss the trademark clearance process.

 Trademark clearance is the process of evaluating potential brand names against existing brand names or designs that are in use in commerce.
 Trademark clearance is important for two main reasons.
 First, it is of no use to a new brand to overlap with the brand name of another business that is already being used in commerce.
 This will tend to lead to consumer confusion about who makes your product.
 Second, if another business is already using a particular mark, you run the risk of nasty letters from that business’ attorney, and potentially a lawsuit for infringement and/or dilution of that mark.
 If you have already committed substantial money to develop and market a particular brand name, then discover that your mark is already in use by another in the same market area, not only will you lose the money invested in your marketing, but you could be sued.